venomusblood568/Project5/HeavenlyScript/readme.md

 ## Installation

-1. [Download the latest release](https://github.com/venomusblood568/Project5/tree/main/HeavenlyScript) of the BibleVerse Extension.
+1. [Download the latest release](https://github.com/venomusblood568/Project5/tree/main/HeavenlyScript) of the HeavenlyScript Extension.
 2. Follow the installation instructions for your specific browser or platform.

 ## Usage